-The original criteria were developed by the TEAP working party through surveys of EAP practitioners, on-going discussion across BALEAP, a study of parallel schemes such as the UKPSF and an 18 month pilot scheme.
-The criteria are informed by the TEAP Competency Framework (2008) and were significantly updated in 2022 in response to feedback from members and assessors.
+The TEAP Competency Framework centralises student needs and the student academic experience.
+The original criteria were developed by the TEAP working party through surveys of EAP practitioners, on-going discussion across BALEAP, a study of parallel schemes such as the UKPSF and an 18-month pilot scheme.
+The criteria are informed by the BALEAP TEAF CF (2008).